Return home and tell how much God has done for you

 Why did I live?

 Being right-handed, I had to learn to write with my left hand.
 At school, my friends supported me by giving me carbon copies of their notes.
-Again, I felt special and loved by fellow students.
+Again, I felt special and loved by my fellow students.

 After my last operation, I started therapy to rehabilitate.
 Every day after school, I had my hand massaged and given exercises to strengthen the muscles.
 I liked the hot oil that they submerged my hand in and I liked peeling the wax off my fingers, but the exercises often left me near tears with residual pain for the rest of the day.